 During traditional surrogacy in Argentina, the intended father’s sperm gets fertilized with the surrogate mother’s egg.
 The use of a surrogate’s egg implies that the kid will inherit the surrogate’s DNA, which is why this sort of surrogacy isn’t as common among intended parents.
 Furthermore, in the conventional way of conception, the egg is fertilised using artificial insemination.

-On the other hand, the intended mother’s or donor’s egg is fertilised with sperm from the intended father in gestational surrogacy in Argentina, and the embryo is then placed in the womb of surrogate mother in Argentina.
+On the other hand, the intended mother’s or donor’s egg is fertilised with sperm from the intended father in gestational surrogacy, and the embryo is then placed in the womb of surrogate mother in Argentina.
 The surrogate does not share DNA with the kid because the ovum utilised in the treatment is not hers.

 Surrogacy is a realistic option for people who are unable to conceive a child of their own for a variety of reasons, including infertility.
 This assisted conception procedure has allowed homosexual couples to conceive biological children.
 In this article, we’ve outlined the steps involved in surrogacy for same sex in Argentina.